Samuel-LY-Wang/AI-Agent-Email-Handler/README.md

 MVP: DONE\
 Blacklist/whitelist: DONE\
 Multiple user support: DONE\
+Converted to an API: DONE\
 \
 NEXT STEPS:\
-Actual front-end and back-end: WORKING ON IT\
+Actual front-end: WORKING ON IT\
 Running on cloud: WORKING ON IT\
 Attachment support: LATER